Henrik Olrik: Career as an artist

 Olrik also specialized in still lifes, landscapes, historic, and religious paintings.
 Some of his religious works can be found in Marble Church as well as the large altarpiece at St. Mathew's Church in Copenhagen.

-In 1871, Olrik become a member of the Royal Danish Academy of Fine Arts, in 1883 professor titular, and in 1887 he was elected to Akademirådet.
+In 1871, Olrik became a member of the Royal Danish Academy of Fine Arts, in 1883 professor titular, and in 1887 he was elected to Akademirådet.